 Why are queer spaces on college campuses important?
 Well, the first time I felt completely comfortable being myself was at a queer space on campus: It was a college conference.
 I attended this conference during my Junior year of college, and at this time, I was still unsure of who I was and the many identities I held.

 Before attending this conference, I had never been around so many different queer people or had access to much education surrounding queerness.
 Most of the people at the event, including the campus organization I attended, were there to learn how to make their campuses a safe space for their LGBTQI+ students and community.
+I’m not the only person with this experience.
 This convention taught me an incredible amount, but the most important was the need for queer safe spaces on college campuses and how to navigate them.